Asymptotic stability and blow up for a semilinear damped wave equation with dynamic boundary conditions: Introduction

-We recall some results related to the interaction of an elastic medium with rigid mass.
+As we have said before, our problem (\ref{ondes}) can be seen as a model which describe the interaction between an elastic medium and a rigid mass.
+So, it seems more convenient to recall some results related to the interaction of an elastic medium with rigid mass.
 By using the classical semigroup theory, Littman and Markus \cite{LM88} established a uniqueness result for a particular Euler-Bernoulli beam rigid body structure.
 They also proved the asymptotic stability of the structure by using the feedback boundary damping.
 In \cite{LL98} the authors considered the Euler-Bernoulli beam equation which describes the dynamics of clamped elastic beam in which one segment of the beam is made with viscoelastic material and the other of elastic material.
 By combining the frequency domain method with the multiplier technique, they proved the exponential decay for the transversal motion but not for the longitudinal motion of the model, when the Kelvin-Voigt damping is distributed only on a subinterval of the domain.
 In relation with this point, see also the work by Chen et \textit{al.} \cite{CLL98} concerning the Euler-Bernoulli beam equation with the global or local Kelvin-Voigt damping.
 Also models of vibrating strings with local viscoelasticity and Boltzmann damping, instead of the Kelvin-Voigt one, were considered in \cite{LL02} and an exponential energy decay rate was established.
 Recently, Grobbelaar-Van Dalsen \cite{G03} considered an extensible thermo-elastic beam which is hanged at one end with rigid body attached to its free end, i.e. one dimensional hybrid thermoelastic structure, and showed that the method used in \cite{O97} is still valid to establish an uniform stabilization of the system.
 Concerning the controllability of the hybrid system we refer to the work by Castro and Zuazua \cite{CZ98}, in which they considered flexible beams connected by point mass and the model takes account of the rotational inertia.